Codium-ai/pr-agent/CONFIGURATION.md

 The different tools and sub-tools used by CodiumAI PR-Agent are adjustable via the **[configuration file](pr_agent/settings/configuration.toml)**

+The `git_provider` field in the configuration file determines the GIT provider that will be used by PR-Agent.
+Currently, the following providers are supported:
+`
+"github", "gitlab", "azure", "codecommit","local"
+`

 Options that are available in the configuration file can be specified at run time when calling actions.
 Two examples:
 ```
 - /review --pr_reviewer.extra_instructions="focus on the file: ..."